 Let’s take a look at some of the key ways commercial HVAC maintenance contracts help retailers.

-- Breakdowns sometimes can shut down a business.
-Poorly functioning systems diminish customer retention.
+- Breakdowns sometimes can shut down a business, with devastating financial consequences.
+Poorly functioning systems also diminish customer retention.
 Both problems hurt your bottom line.

 - Retailers with commercial HVAC service contracts get better pricing on routine maintenance than one-time maintenance customers.

 - Businesses with commercial HVAC service contracts tend to have far fewer emergency repair needs.
 But when they do need emergency work, they get priority service.
-Those without contracts get put on a list, which can get long during a heat wave.
+Those without contracts get put on a waiting list, and can wait for days or even weeks without air conditioning during a heat wave.

 - Retail establishments with commercial HVAC service contracts get the same technicians regularly.
 The techs get to know them, their personnel, the layout and nature of their business and get to know their equipment inside and out.
 Techs who know your equipment can spot when something changes and get to the bottom of it before the equipment breaks down.